What Is Mediterranean Street Food? A Guide to NYC’s Favorite Flavors

 Warm, soft pita filled with:

-• Protein (shawarma, falafel, grilled chicken)
+• Protein (shawarma, falafel, grilled chicken, gyro, or souvlaki)

 • Fresh chopped salads